- Home

 - Facing end of life

-- Where to die
+- Choosing where to die

-- Dying in a residential aged care facility
+- In a residential aged care facility

-Dying in a residential aged care facility
+In a residential aged care facility

-A residential aged care facility (formerly called a nursing home) is a place where people stay who need continual care and help with daily living.
-These facilities cater for people with a range of chronic conditions, and nurses and aged care workers can provide care 24 hours a day.
-Some aged care facilities also provide respite and hospice care.
+These facilities cater for people with a range of chronic conditions, and nurses and aged care workers can provide continuous care.
+Some aged care facilities also provide respite and end-of-life care.

 - A less clinical environment than some hospitals.